Les Lawrence

 Leslie Oliver Lawrence (born 18 May 1957) is an English former footballer who played as a forward.
 He scored 105 goals in 395 league and cup games during a twelve-year career in the Football League, most of which was spent in the Fourth Division.

-He began his career at Stourbridge before joining Shrewsbury Town in 1970.
-Two years later he joined Torquay United via Telford United.
+Lawrence began his career at Stourbridge before joining Shrewsbury Town in 1970.
+Two years later, he joined Torquay United via Telford United.
 After 54 goals in 215 league and cup games for Torquay, he signed with Port Vale in July 1982.
-He played eight games of their promotion winning campaign, before transferring to Aldershot in July 1983.
-Leaving the "Shots" in 1984, he then spent a season each at Fourth Division sides Rochdale, Burnley, Peterborough United, and Cambridge United, before moving into non-league football with Kettering Town and Aylesbury United.
+He played eight games of their promotion winning campaign before transferring to Aldershot in July 1983.
+Leaving the "Shots" in 1984, he then spent a season each at Fourth Division sides Rochdale, Burnley, Peterborough United, and Cambridge United, before moving into non-League football with Kettering Town, Aylesbury United and Bourne Town.

+Early life

+Leslie Oliver Lawrence was born in Wolverhampton on 18 May 1957 to a Jamaican immigrant.

 Career

+Early career

-Lawrence played for Southern League side Stourbridge, before joining Shrewsbury Town of the Third Division.
+Lawrence played for Southern League side Stourbridge before joining Shrewsbury Town of the Third Division.
+He made his debut at Gay Meadow against Swindon Town on 6 September 1975, becoming the first black player to represent Shrewsbury Town.
 He played 19 league games in 1975–76 and 1976–77, as the "Shrews" lifted the Welsh Cup in 1977 under Alan Durban's stewardship.

+Torquay United

-He then signed with Mike Green's Fourth Division club Torquay United via non-league Telford United for the 1977–78 campaign.
+He then signed with Mike Green's Fourth Division club Torquay United via non-League Telford United for the 1977–78 campaign.
 He became the club's top scorer during the 1978–79 season with 19 goals.
 After finishing ninth in 1979–80, Torquay dropped to 17th in 1980–81.
 He played 215 games in all competitions, scoring 54 goals.

+Port Vale

 Lawrence joined John McGrath's Port Vale in July 1982.
 He made his debut as a substitute in a League Cup round one match against Rochdale on 30 August 1982.
-He made his full debut in a 2–0 home win over Hereford United on 9 October 1982, but failed to establish himself in the first team, and made just eight appearances in the 1982–83 Fourth Division promotion winning campaign.
+He made his full debut in a 2–0 home win over Hereford United on 9 October 1982 but failed to establish himself in the first-team and made just eight appearances in the 1982–83 Fourth Division promotion winning campaign.